vijayoct27/physics-churn/README.md

 However, while there are a plethora of metrics which distinguish researchers (e.g. citations, h-index, e-index, etc.) there is also a high degree of subjectivity in the entire process.

 I decided to tackle this problem in a data-driven way using the large database of high-energy physics publiations and metadata available on [INSPIRE](https://www.inspirehep.net).
-This is basically a problem of predicting "churn" based on existing data on authors who have either stayed in or left physics.
+This is basically a problem of predicting "churn" based on the data from existing authors who have either stayed in or left physics.
 More importantly, can we gain insights into the key features that correlate with academic longevity?

 In [inspire_data_cleaning](https://nbviewer.jupyter.org/github/vijayoct27/physics-churn/blob/master/inspire_data_cleaning.ipynb), we first clean the data (e.g. dealing with different authors with the same name or multiple names for the same author).